11 Essential Traits of Great Sales Coaches That Matter

 3. Expects accountability

-Not only do all great sales coaches expect accountability, but they also lead an example to their sales team.
+Not only do they expect accountability, but they also lead an example to their sales team.
 That’s because accountability starts at the top – and then trickles down; as a result, accountability usually breeds responsibility.
-Whether individual sales reps need a stronger or more relaxed approach to accountability, great sales coaches set the bar and then make it their focus.
+Whether individual sales reps need a stronger or more relaxed approach to accountability, great sales coaches set the bar and make it their focus.

 4. Effective communicators